-22. Stashing Your Tax Return
+22. Stashing Your Tax Refund

-If you’re getting a tax return, it may be tempting to spend the money on fun things, but when calculating how to maximize your retirement savings, it’s worth considering funneling some or all of it into your investment account.
+If you’re getting a tax refund, it may be tempting to spend the money on fun things, but when calculating how to maximize your retirement savings, it’s worth considering funneling some or all of it into your investment account.
 Saving instead of spending this money could add up to major nest egg increases.